 Our operating results may vary significantly from period to period due to many factors, including seasonal factors that may have an effect on the demand for our products.
-While seasonality has not been particularly prevalent in our historical results of operations due to the rapid growth of our business, we generally expect to experience higher sales in the second and fourth quarters, primarily attributable to the major shopping festivals across online e-commerce platforms such as "618," "Double Eleven" and "Double Twelve," which are highly popular among Chinese consumers.
+We generally expect to experience higher sales in the second and fourth quarters, primarily attributable to the major shopping festivals across online e-commerce platforms such as "618," "Double Eleven" and "Double Twelve," which are highly popular among Chinese consumers.
 Given the impact of this seasonality, our quarterly results of operation and financial position at the end of a particular quarter may not necessarily be representative of the results we expect at year end or in other quarters of a year.
 Our operating results could also suffer if we do not achieve revenues consistent with our expectations for this seasonal demand because many of our expenses are based on anticipated levels of annual revenues.